ptv-0/klon/README.md

 ## How to Install

-Just copy the klon folder into your ArkOS themes directory, then select it from the EmulationStation UI.
+Just copy the **klon** folder into your ArkOS themes directory (inside the /roms folder), then select it from the EmulationStation UI.

 ## License ⚖️